 Another factor that can affect pitch trim is the adjustment of the keel pocket rear support strap.
-If this strap is too tight, it can slow the trim speed.
-With the glider fully set up on the ground, and the VG set full loose, there should be 0.5" of slack in this strap.
+If this strap is too tight, it can significantly slow the trim speed, to the point where the glider is difficult to fly.
+With the glider fully set up on the ground, and the VG set full loose, there should be noticeable slack in this strap.

 Finally, the adjustment of the sprogs will affect pitch trim at tighter VG settings, although not at VG settings looser than about 2/3.
 If there is excessive "transient trim" (increase in trim speed at tighter VG settings), it is an indication that the sprogs are set too low.
-If there is a marked reduction in trim speed between VG 2/3 and VG tight, it indicates that the sprogs may be set too high.
-When the sprogs are set properly, the trim speed will normally remain the same, or increase slightly up to VG 3/4, and will not be significantly higher or lower at VGT than at VG 3/4.
+If there is a marked reduction in trim speed between VG 2/3 and VG tight, it indicates that the sprogs are set too high.
+When the sprogs are set properly, the trim speed will normally increase at least up to VG 3/4, and will not be significantly higher or lower at VGT than at VG 3/4.